GET INTO THE FLOW AND KNOW HOW SUPERBLESSED YOU ARE!

 Being in the flow meant that I have my strong husband that looked after me so well.
 Everything and anything I needed, was provided.
 We were told to see a Dermatologist for more tests and I even had a biopsy as well as more blood tests.

-Close to R20 000 were spend and still we have no concrete answers.
+Around R20 000 were spend and still we have no concrete answers.

 Being in the flow means that I have been a soulgrower for so long that the flow provided me with the most readable book borrowed to me from our friend Daniel, which was just about the only thing that could keep me in bed for a week.
 It was the classic tale of Oliver Twist, written in the 1800’s.
 I will forever be grateful as I have always wanted to read this book and to be provided with it at a time such as this, was absolutely amazing.